Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

-Collagen peptides powder can be used into coffee, shakes, or even water.
+Collagen peptide powder can be used in coffee, shakes, or water.
 To give your morning coffee a nutritious boost, mix it in.
-It’s simple to use; simply add to coffee or smoothies; no cooking required!
+It’s simple to use; add to coffee or smoothies; no cooking required!

 Collagen Peptides Powder (Vanilla) is a dairy-free, high-quality protein powder manufactured from grass-fed cattle.
 It’s the ideal protein powder for putting in your coffee.
 Toss it with your favorite smoothie, shake, or even plain water.
 It’s the ideal protein powder for putting in your coffee.

-Because it is such a versatile protein powder, Collagen Peptides Powder (Vanilla) can be used in a variety of ways.
-This creamer can be used to flavor water, protein shakes, coffee, and a number of other dishes and recipes.
-Non-GMO, Certified Keto Diet Friendly, and Gluten Free Collagen Peptides Powder (Vanilla).
+Because it is such a versatile protein powder, Collagen Peptides Powder (Vanilla) can be used in various ways.
+This creamer can be used to flavor water, protein shakes, coffee, and several other dishes and recipes.
+Non-GMO, Certified Keto Diet Friendly, and Gluten-Free Collagen Peptides Powder (Vanilla).

 What we liked